SammyShaw/SammyShaw.github.io/_posts/_2025-03-05-cnn-Toy-Robot.md

 ![alt text](/img/posts/magnatiles_baseline_gradCAM1_.png "Grad-CAM Incorrect Classification")

-However, while the top image was correctly identified as a Magnatile, the bottom image was Identified as a Duplo.
+However, while the top image was correctly identified as a Magnatile, the bottom image was identified as a Duplo.
 This *may* be a bias issue, but it also seems likely, this time, that the model is simply failing to understand the difference between Magnatiles and Duplos and deep enough level.

 In subsequent iterations, I'll tackle the many issues identified above with various methods that should improve the model's overall performance.